arfc/moltres/README.md

 requests should be submitted to the `devel` branch of the `arfc/moltres` repository.
 Each pull request is automatically tested for style and for whether it breaks any of the core Moltres physics capabilities.

+A full list of contributing guildeines can be found [here](https://github.com/arfc/blob/devl/CONTRIBUTING.md)

 ## Contact